Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 25. Frequency and Length of Committee Meetings

-Committee Chair, in consultation with Committee members, will determine the frequency, and the length, of Committee meetings.
+Each Committee chair, in consultation with the other Committee members and in accordance with its respective Committee charter, will determine the frequency, and the length, of Committee meetings.

 26. Committee Agendas

-Committee Chair, in consultation with Committee members and management, will develop and approve their respective Committee agendas.
+Each Committee chair, in consultation with the other Committee members and management, will develop and approve their respective Committee agendas.

 27. Annual Evaluation of the Chief Executive Officer

 The independent members of the Board are responsible for evaluating the performance of the Chief Executive Officer on an annual basis.
 This evaluation should be based on: (a) objective criteria including the Chief Executive Officer’s performance against his or her annual objectives; (b) the performance of the business; and (c) other factors the independent directors may deem appropriate and relevant.
-The Presiding Director will lead the evaluation process and communicate the results to the Chief Executive Officer.
+The Non-Executive Chairman of the Board or Presiding Director (as the case may be) will lead the evaluation process and communicate the results to the Chief Executive Officer.
 The evaluation will be used by the Compensation, Human Resources & Management Succession Committee in the course of its consideration of the compensation of the Chief Executive Officer.

 28. Succession Planning

 The Chair of the Compensation, Human Resources & Management Succession Committee will report annually to the independent members of the Board on succession planning.
-There shall also be available to the Presiding Director, on a continuing basis, the Chief Executive Officer's recommendation as to a successor should he/she be unexpectedly rendered unable to perform the duties of such office, along with a review of any development plans recommended for such individual.
+There shall also be available to the Non-Executive Chairman of the Board or Presiding Director (as the case may be), on a continuing basis, the Chief Executive Officer’s recommendation as to a successor should he/she be unexpectedly rendered unable to perform the duties of such office, along with a review of any development plans recommended for such individual.

 29. Management Development